No. 24 Utah pulls away to beat Weber State 40-17 after delay

 SALT LAKE CITY (AP) — Charlie Brewer threw for 233 yards and two touchdowns in his Utah debut to help the No. 24 Utes beat Weber State 40-17 on Thursday night.

-Dalton Kincaid caught four passes for 75 yards and a pair of touchdowns in the opener for both teams.
+Dalton Kincaid caught four passes for 75 yards and two touchdowns in the opener for both teams.
 Tavion Thomas ran for 107 yards and two touchdowns on 12 carries in his Utah debut.

+Brewer beat out Cameron Rising for the starting quarterback job in camp and did not disappoint.
+He was crisp on many throws and gave Utah a legitimate passing attack it lacked at times last season.

+“I thought he was very poised in the pocket,” Utah coach Kyle Whittingham said.
+“He did a nice job keeping his eyes downfield.
+He was accurate. … Did a good job of running the offense.”

 Weber State took a 7-3 lead when Rashid Shaheed cut to the edge and returned a kickoff 100 yards untouched.
 He tied an FCS record with his sixth kickoff return for a touchdown.

-The teams retreated to the locker rooms with 8:26 left in the first quarter because of a lightning delay that lasted 90 minutes.
+The teams then retreated to the locker rooms with 8:26 left in the first quarter because of a lightning delay that lasted 90 minutes.

 Utah marched down the field quickly after play resumed.
 The Utes covered 75 yards in five plays, culminating in a 17-yard pass from Brewer to Kincaid, to go back ahead 10-7.
-Brewer completed four passes on the drive – including three in a row to get Utah into the red zone.
+Brewer completed four passes on the drive, including three in a row to get Utah into the red zone.

 Devin Lloyd snagged a tipped ball at the Weber State 31 to set up a 12-yard touchdown run from Thomas that extended Utah’s lead to 19-7 in the second quarter.